sunfounder/kepler-kit/docs/source/video_course/lesson59.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 59 : Controlling a Servo with a Joystick
+Lesson 59: Controlling a Servo with a Joystick
 =============================================================================

 This tutorial covers controlling a servo with a joystick using the Raspberry Pi Pico W: